jeraldrich/blog/docs/python_go_future.rst

 If it’s discovered that the tool needs to be more durable, then use Go to cast your soft figurine, into a granite statue that can withstand the test of time.

 Things like auto multi core threading on threads which are many times more memory proficient and performant than Python’s can be greatly beneficial at a certain scale.
 Near C like performance.
 Passing variables by pointers rather than by copying the values.
+These things add up exponentially when performance and scale matter.

-Being able to compile your program, and deploy it by simply copying the binary over and running it, is a huge relief compared to the virtual / system environment jungle of a sizable multi project dynamically interpreted application deploy.
+Being able to compile your program and deploy it by simply copying the binary over and running it, is a huge relief compared to the virtual / system environment jungle of a sizable multi project dynamically interpreted application deploy.

 While the languages themselves might be different, both follow a similar design philosophy of simplicity and practicality.
 The cross over between the two feels natural.
 The mental cost switching context between the two, cheap.